-In addition, should a further reduction below current minimum staff levels be effectuated before July 2014 without SE's prior consent, the Company may be obligated to pay up to £4 million to SE, which will be calculated as a maximum of £4 million (approximately \$6.5 million at December 31, 2012) and \$6.6 million at December 31, 2013) less the market value of the shares held by SE at the time staffing levels in Scotland fall below the prescribed minimum levels.
-If the Company were to have reduced staffing levels below the prescribed levels, the amount potentially payable to SE would have been approximately £3.8 million (approximately \$6.3 million) at December 31, 2012 and December 31, 2013, respectively.
+On June 22, 2009, the Company amended an agreement with Scottish Enterprise ("SE") (the "Amendment") pursuant to which, if the Company failed to maintain minimum staff levels before July 1, 2014 without SE's prior consent, the Company would have been obligated to pay up to £4 million to SE, calculated as a maximum of £4 million (approximately \$6.5 million at December 31, 2013) less the market value of the shares held by SE at the time staffing levels in Scotland fell below the prescribed minimum levels.
+The staffing levels did not fall below the minimum level before July 1, 2014 and the Company is no longer liable to make any payments under the Amendment.

-This arrangement is accounted for as a liability under ASC Topic 480 "Distinguishing Liabilities from Equity" ("ASC 480"), and is measured at fair value.
+This arrangement was accounted for as a liability under ASC Topic 480 "Distinguishing Liabilities from Equity" ("ASC 480"), and is measured at fair value.
 Changes in fair value are recognized in earnings.
-Due to the nature of the associated contingency and the likelihood of occurrence, the Company has concluded the fair value of this liability was approximately \$20,000 at December 31, 2012 and December 31, 2013, respectively.
-The most significant inputs in estimating the fair value of this liability are the probabilities that staffing levels fall below the prescribed minimum and that the Company is unable or unwilling to replace such employees within the prescribed time period.
-At both December 31, 2012 and 2013, the Company used a scenario analysis model to arrive at the fair value of the Scottish Enterprise Agreement and assumed a 30% probability of falling below a minimum staffing level and a 1% probability that the occurrence of such an event would not be cured within the prescribed time period.
-At each reporting period, the inputs used to determine the fair value of the liability will be evaluated to determine whether adjustments are appropriate.
-Any changes in the value of this liability are recorded in the consolidated statement of operations.
+Due to the nature of the associated contingency and the likelihood of occurrence, the Company concluded the fair value of this liability was approximately \$20,000 at December 31, 2013.
+The most significant inputs in estimating the fair value of this liability were the probabilities that staffing levels would fall below the prescribed minimum and that the Company would be unable or unwilling to replace such employees within the prescribed time period.
+At December 31, 2013, the Company used a scenario analysis model to arrive at the fair value of the Scottish Enterprise Agreement and assumed a 30% probability of falling below a minimum staffing level and a 1% probability that the occurrence of such an event would not be cured within the prescribed time period.
+At December 31, 2014, the Company had no further liability under the agreement and the fair value of the liability was \$0.
+Changes in the value of this liability have been recorded in the consolidated statement of operations.